How to Get to Takayama

 25 THINGS TO DO AROUND TAKAYAMA & WHERE TO STAY

 When people talk about the beauty of Takayama and encourage you to visit, they are speaking of the city’s beautiful historic centre – one of Japan’s best remaining examples of an Edo Period (1603-1868) town.
-Through that time, Takayama was renowned for the skill of its carpenters, timber craftsmanship and other artisans.
-Today, that mastery can still be seen in the charming streetscape of Takayama’s old town.
-Known as the Sannomachi, the historic centre of the city is lined with beautiful buildings housing restaurants, craft and food stores, breweries, museums, accommodation and many residential homes.
-The city is equally well-known for its thriving food scene including its famous Hida beef and Takayama ramen, while outside of the city, visitors can access some of Japan’s most rewarding destinations including the World Heritage-listed villages of Shirakawa-go and Gokayama, the beautiful alpine valley of Kamikochi or more historic destinations such as Matsumoto Castle and post towns of the Nakasendo.
-For tips and suggestions of what to do while there, including accommodation listings, see our ’25 Things To Do Around Takayama & Where To Stay’ page.
+Known as the ‘Sannomachi’, the historic centre of the city is lined with beautiful buildings housing restaurants, craft and food stores, breweries, museums, accommodation and many residential homes.
+The city is equally well-known for its thriving food scene including its famous Hida beef and Takayama ramen, while outside of the city, visitors can access some of Japan’s most rewarding destinations including the World Heritage-listed villages of Shirakawa-go and Gokayama along with the beautiful alpine valley of Kamikochi.
+For tips and suggestions of what to do while there, including accommodation listings, see our ’25 Things to Do Around Takayama & Where To Stay’ page.

 BOOK WITH US!
 NAGANO’S NO.1 TOUR & CHARTER OPERATOR